Data Centers in Austin

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The Austin market is served by over 27 network providers as of September 2025.
-Numerous carrier-neutral facilities provide competitive interconnection options, preventing vendor lock-in and ensuring resilient network design.
+Carrier Density & Carrier Neutrality: The market features excellent carrier density, with over 25 unique network providers operating in the metro area as of September 2025.
+Numerous carrier-neutral facilities ensure competitive pricing and high-quality interconnection options.

 Internet Exchange Points (IXPs): Public peering is limited within Austin itself.
-Most traffic exchange occurs through private peering arrangements within local data centers or via the major IXPs located in Dallas, which serve as the primary peering point for the region.
+Most high-volume traffic exchange occurs through private network interconnects (PNIs) or via the multiple major IXPs located in nearby Dallas.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in the Austin area are estimated to be between $0.07 and $0.09 per kWh as of September 2025.
-This competitive pricing helps manage the significant operational expenses associated with high-density computing.
-The power mix is dominated by natural gas (~50%) and includes a substantial renewable component from wind (~25%).
+Average Cost Of Power: Industrial electricity rates are estimated to be between $0.07 and $0.09 per kWh as of September 2025.
+These competitive costs help lower the total cost of ownership for large-scale deployments.
+The grid benefits from a diverse mix of natural gas, wind, coal, and nuclear generation.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Austin are located near the city's thriving technology sector, often called Silicon Hills, as well as the central business district.
-This proximity provides low-latency connectivity for local tech, finance, and government organizations.
+Proximity To Key Business Districts: Data centers in Austin are located near the city's thriving technology sector, often called Silicon Hills, as well as the central business district and University of Texas research hubs.
+This proximity facilitates low-latency connections for financial, academic, and tech-driven enterprises.

 Natural Disaster Risk